noinarisak/okta-terraform-demo/example_multi_environment_with_workspace/README.md

 > NOTE: You must complete the [Quick Start](../README.md#quick-start) instructions for this demo.

+> NOTE: When you execute `terraform validate` you may get `"Interpolation-only expressions are deprecated"` warning which can be ignored for this demo.
+Terraform recently updated their HCL interpolation syntax in version `v0.12.18` but the `app.tf` was written against `v0.12.9`.

 ## Setup the example.

 1. Copy and rename `okta.tfvars.sample` to `{example_folder}/config/okta.tfvars`.
 Preform this twice, one for staging and production.